 On the other hand, most people willing to spend that much for sound quality probably already have a great sound system - and they could just hook it up to a £49.99/$49.99 Echo Dot or Google Home Mini and get smart functionality with their existing speakers for a fraction of the cost.
 We have compared the HomePod to the other smart speakers out there in our round up of Best Smart Speakers here.

 Apple might also have been beaten to the HiFi-quality plus voice-control crown by the Sonos One, which offers high-quality audio and voice control (via Amazon's Alexa, plus compatibility with Apple Music) for just £199/$199 and often at a discount at Amazon - read Tech Advisor's Sonos One review if you'd like to learn more.

-It seems to us that when people see the HomePod for the first time their reaction is predictable.
+It seems to us that when people see the HomePod, Apple's smart speaker, for the first time their reaction is predictable.
 They either say that it's bigger, or smaller, than they imagined.
 Standing at 172mm tall, it's about the three quarters of the height of a bottle of Evian, and at 142mm wide it has a larger diameter than a CD.
 It's the kind of size that means it will fit nicely on a shelf.

 The HomePod is almost entirely covered in a "seamless 3D mesh fabric", which is acoustically transparent.
-At the top is a touch-sensitive display used to control the speaker and show a Siri waveform when the personal assistant is hard at work.
+At the top is a touch-sensitive display used to control the speaker (when you don't feel like taking to Siri).
+You'll also see a Siri waveform here when the personal assistant is hard at work.

 For the most part we like the look, although we have to admit it looks a bit squat compared to Amazon and Google's more slender equivalents.
 Still, it's attractively simple, and has that comfortingly Apple-y sense of meticulous design.